sprintersb/atest/README.md

 The log destination can be set with `-log=FILE`, where FILE is `stdout` (default), `stderr` or a `*.log` or `*.txt` file name.

+The values of all the Genral Purpose Registers can be printed with:

+    LOG_REGS;           print the values of all GPRs

 In order to get values out of the running program, the following low-overhead, low-intrusive commands might be useful: